StackVista/stackstate-cli/internal/stackstate_client/docs/TopologyStreamListItem.md

 ### NewTopologyStreamListItem

-`func NewTopologyStreamListItem(nodeId int64, createdRelations int64, deletedRelations int64, createdComponents int64, deletedComponents int64, errors int64, status TopologySyncStatus, ) *TopologyStreamListItem`
+`func NewTopologyStreamListItem(nodeId int64, name string, createdRelations int64, deletedRelations int64, createdComponents int64, deletedComponents int64, errors int64, status TopologySyncStatus, ) *TopologyStreamListItem`

 NewTopologyStreamListItem instantiates a new TopologyStreamListItem object This constructor will assign default values to properties that have it defined,